The Taddington Maths Curriculum

 Implementation

-The Maths curriculum is overseen by two co-ordinators, one across KS1 and one across KS2.
+The Maths curriculum is overseen by one coordinator across the Federation.
 They will oversee, monitor, assess and review our practices across school to ensure Maths provision is the best it can be.
 As with other subjects, the co-ordinator facilitates an in-depth inquiry with parents, children and staff.
 Formative assessment is featured in every Maths session and used to inform future planning and pupils next steps.
 Pre-learn and end of unit checks are used to formally assess progress within a term and once a term formal online assessments are used to inform about children’s progress and identify learning gaps.
-The schemes we use, Power Maths for Y1-6 and Maths No Problem for Reception, are fully compliant with the National Curriculum 2014 and aligned with the Early Years Statutory Framework 2021.
+The schemes we use, Power Maths for Y1-6 and Maths No Problem for Reception ( Taddington) and White Rose Maths ( Dove Holes and Peak Dale) are fully compliant with the National Curriculum 2014 and aligned with the Early Years Statutory Framework 2021.
+In addition, weekly Big Maths sessions are delivered in class and used for home learning.
+This enables regular practice of key maths skills so that pupils develop number fluency.
+This ensures that our plans prioritise thinking about core content so that pupils know what to do.
+Pupil gaps are assessed weekly and in turn sessions address whole class weaknesses with personalised home learning linking with individual learning priority areas.

-Power Maths and Maths no problem are schemes based on skill and knowledge progression where the children naturally develop their understanding as they travel through school.
+Power Maths, Maths no problem and White Rose are schemes based on skill and knowledge progression where the children naturally develop their understanding as they travel through school.
 This allows children to build on prior knowledge and develop their understanding.
 The models and representations used are repeated each year, so children deepen their understanding of how to use these and apply them to their work.

 Knowledge organisers are being developed and sent out regularly for pupils, parents and teachers to use as a reference point.
 They include the areas of learning, key vocabulary and some ways in which to assess children’s understanding.
-Opportunities for CPD are shared and discussed regularly with the KS2 Maths co-ordinator attending 3 Maths leader briefings each year and disseminating information to staff.
+Opportunities for CPD are shared and discussed regularly with the Maths co-ordinator attending 3 Maths leader briefings each year and disseminating information to staff.
+Our Maths coordinator is also completing the National Professional Qualification for Leading Teaching ( NPQLT)

 Impact